Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 Engagement rate measures how actively your audience interacts with your content — likes, comments, shares, and saves as a percentage of followers.
 It is the single most important metric for understanding content quality.

-Here are the median engagement rates for 2026, based on data from Social Insider, Buffer, and Rival IQ.
+Here are the median engagement rates for 2026, primarily based on data from Social Insider's 2026 benchmarks (analysing 70M posts) and the Quid / Rival IQ 2026 Industry Benchmark Report.

 Overall Engagement Rates